philiptn/mkv-auto/README.md

                    [--output_folder OUTPUT_DIR] [--temp_folder TEMP_DIR]
                    [--silent] [--move] [--docker] [--debug]

-A tool that aims to remove necessary clutter from Matroska (.mkv) files by removing and/or converting any audio or subtitle tracks from the source video.
+A tool that aims to remove unnecessary clutter from Matroska (.mkv) files by removing and/or converting any audio or subtitle tracks from the source video.